anthony2698/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is a lightweight framework for node.js, express also allows for routing and middleware support.

 - [ ] Describe Middleware?

+Middleware is used to add features to our express appplications.

 - [ ] Describe a Resource?

+A resource is a slice of data that is accessed thorough a unique URL.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a success code status of 200.

 - [ ] How can we partition our application into sub-applications?

+We can partition our application into a sub-application by adding routers that handle routing for access to a specific resource.

 ## Minimum Viable Product